alexalcon/cpp_how_to_program_11ed_deitel_exercises/README.md

 - **Recommended Approach:** Follow the official Visual Studio Code documentation for C++ development.
 This method ensures a smooth setup and access to recent compiler features.
    - See the [VS Code C++ Development Documentation](https://code.visualstudio.com/docs/languages/cpp) for instructions on installing and configuring the Microsoft C++ (MSVC) toolchain or MinGW-w64 (recommended).
-   - Once configured, you can compile and run the exercises directly within VS Code’s integrated terminal.
+   - Once configured, you can compile and run the exercises directly within VS Code’s integrated terminal, or use any shell terminal of your preference.

 - **Alternative Approach (From the Book’s Preface Reference):** If you prefer a setup described in the Deitel & Deitel reference, you can install:
    - [Microsoft Visual C++ from Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/) on Windows.